apigear-io/apigear-docs/docs/studio/templates.md

 To install your local custom templates, click the `Local Template` button and select the template package to be installed.

 The installed packages are then available for your solutions to be used.

+The currently available templates are listed in the [SDK Templates](/sdks) section.

+If you are interested to create your own template or extend an existing template, please read the [template guide](/maker).